 Measurement and evaluation of water conservation and water use efficiency, and changes over time, remain difficult to track from an agency perspective, in part because reporting is voluntary.
 Ongoing improvements to electronic data collection systems and databases and use of new tools are resulting in better consistency in water use data collection, and a better ability to identify trends in water use and account for variability.
-Additional resources are being allocated to conduct further review of data collected to ensure data accuracy and quality.
 Compliance with reporting requirements by water users was increased through a special outreach initiative to identify and bring into compliance previously unreported water uses.
 Approximately 232 previously unreported large quantity withdrawals were brought into compliance through this initiative.
 EGLE compliance staff continue to work on a case-by-case basis with property owners, well drillers, consultants, and other interested parties to bring newly discovered unauthorized LQWs and other violations of Part 327 into compliance.